twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/troubleshooting.md

 Anything `ok` is fine, anything `warning` is only a problem if you want to use the related feature, and anything `error` indicates a definite problem.

+## A specific command is not behaving as I expect.
+How can I debug it?

+The `--verbose` flag makes chezmoi to print extra information about what it is doing.

+The `--debug` flag makes chezmoi print very detailed step by step information.

 ## The output of `chezmoi diff` is broken and does not contain color.
 What could be wrong?

 By default, chezmoi's diff output includes ANSI color escape sequences (e.g.